Menu

 Opportunities to explore Southern California include trips to regional attractions and performances as well as tours of cultural sites.
 Virtual tours take us even further afield.
 Social activities include the annual holiday luncheon.

 UCLARA also sponsors after-lunch educational programs in partnership with the UCLA Emeriti Association.
-These after-lunch programs are open to all, regardless of membership status.
+These UCLA Conversations are open to all, regardless of membership status.

 Activities often fill quickly, so early registration is advised.